PriyaranjanKS/FusionDevBlogs/_posts/2024-07-22-Copilot-Adaptive-Cards.md

     ![Step 9.2](\images\05_CopilotUsingAdaptiveCard\30.png)

-3. Lets add the adaptive card JSON :
+3. Let's add the adaptive card JSON:

 priyan1

 Click on the adaptive card and paste the above JSON in the **Edit JSON** pane.